WJLG: History

 The station went on the air as WJIV in 1950 as an R&B station.
 Upon changing to a country music format, WJIV changed its call sign to WEAS in 1962, after co-owned WEAS in Decatur, Georgia took the new call WGUN.
 (Decatur is the home of two colleges, Emory and Agnes Scott, hence the WEAS call).
-At this time the station operated with 5,000 watts daytime from a transmitter site on Hutchinson Island in the Savannah River.
-It changed call letters to WWJD on October 24, 1983, changed back to WEAS on June 28, 1987, then on October 26, 1998 changed to WJLG.
+At this time, the station operated with 5,000 watts daytime from a transmitter site on Hutchinson Island in the Savannah River.
+It changed call letters to WWJD on October 24, 1983, changed back to WEAS on June 28, 1987, then on October 26, 1998 — changed to WJLG.

 WJIV was involved in a long-running battle with WSAV for a grant for television channel 3 in Savannah.
 It appeared that the Rivers' family political connections would have the license granted to WJIV, but, in the end, WSAV won out and became Savannah's second TV station (after WTOC-TV).

 In 1961, the transmitting antenna was damaged in a storm and for several years resulted in a weak signal.
 A new tower, to also support the new WEAS-FM antenna, improved coverage.
 A relocation of the transmitter, site to allow for development of a hotel and golf course, caused the station to reduce power from 5,000 watts to 4,350 watts.

 As WJLG, the transmitter was damaged by a lightning storm in July 2020, resulting in a temporary power reduction to 200 watts; sister station WBMQ (the former WSAV), which operated from the same site, was forced off the air entirely.
-That October 9, Cumulus elected to return both station's licenses to the Federal Communications Commission (FCC) instead of making repairs; the surrender also invalidated a construction permit for an FM translator station, W289CL (105.7), to relay WJLG.
+On October 9, Cumulus elected to return both stations' licenses to the Federal Communications Commission (FCC) instead of making repairs; the surrender also invalidated a construction permit for an FM translator station, W289CL (105.7), to relay WJLG.
 The station licenses were cancelled on October 13, 2020.